Email Infrastructure Built for Web3's Security Requirements

 Does MultiMail provide the audit trail format required for regulatory examinations?

-Each message has a unique message_id, a send timestamp, the oversight mode it was sent under, the approver identity if applicable, and any metadata you attach at send time.
+Each message has a unique id, a send timestamp, the oversight mode it was sent under, the approver identity if applicable, and any tags you attach at send time.
 You can retrieve this record via read_email at any time.
-For FinCEN and SEC examinations, attaching case references or transaction IDs to the metadata parameter at send time is the recommended pattern — it makes retrieval straightforward without requiring a separate audit log system.
+For FinCEN and SEC examinations, attaching case references or transaction IDs as tags at send time is the recommended pattern — it makes retrieval straightforward without requiring a separate audit log system.

 We need to send time-sensitive security alerts within seconds of detection.
 Can agents do this without a queue?